KieranBond/Kieranbond.github.io/_posts/2019-04-05-camera-system.md

 My research topic was: 'An investigation into improving user experience through game camera implementation'.
 This topic stemmed from my time playing games where I had experienced poor camera systems, as well as when I'd experienced great cameras that massively affected the gameplay.

 Because I got to choose my research subject, and thus practical for this assignment, it's a partial passion project too.
-I chose this topic because it was something I wanted to do anyways and learn about.
+I chose this topic because it was something I wanted to do and learn about.
 I enjoy the cinematography side to it and also the technical difficulties in getting it working the way you want.

 I've also worked a small amount on this project since submitting it as an assignment, in my spare time.
-I'd like to polish it more, add some more features and then get a 3D version working too.
+I'd like to polish it more, add some more features, and get a 3D system working too.

+One day, maybe even put it into the asset store.

 <h2> Resources </h2>